History of the Guitar

 Given further time, I would like to expand upon the scope of this project, adding more instruments and designing a “bigger-picture” mode where users can find chronologies of other related instruments; this can include another interactive visual, similar to a family tree, where users can choose a path to follow and learn about the evolution of instruments and their interconnectivity.

 Overall, I enjoyed this project and learned a lot about information architecture and user interaction in a minimalist design setting.
 The skills I learned in HTML/CSS and Webflow also helped me to create this portfolio, which I update every year to continue to develop my skills.
-You can continue to visit the site by clicking the link here.

 A Blue Rectangle